Debra Winger: Acting

 Winger earned an Emmy Award nomination for her title role as the mother of a Columbine shooting victim in the 2005 television film Dawn Anna, directed by her husband.
-In 2010 she returned to television, making a guest appearance as a high school principal in an episode of Law & Order.
+In 2010, Winger returned to television, making a guest appearance as a high school principal in an episode of Law & Order.
 She also joined the cast of HBO's In Treatment as one of the three patients featured in the third season.

 In 2013, Winger starred in three episodes of In the Woods, the first installment of Jennifer Elster's multimedia, experimental film series The Being Experience, also including Terrence Howard, Dave Matthews, Rufus Wainwright, Karen Black, Will Shortz, Liya Kebede, Questlove, Famke Janssen, Moby, Gale Harold, Paz de la Huerta, Jorgen Leth, Rosie Perez, Aubrey de Grey, and Alan Cumming.
 From 2016 to 2020, Winger starred opposite Sam Elliott and Ashton Kutcher in the Netflix multi-cam comedy The Ranch.

 In 2017, Winger had a cameo as Supreme Court Justice Elena Kagan in the TV miniseries When We Rise.
-The same year, she starred in her first romantic lead after many years in The Lovers.
-She has continued to acquire roles in other feature films, such as Tiger City, released in 2018.
+That same year, she starred in her first romantic lead after many years in The Lovers.
+Winger has continued to acquire roles in other feature films, such as Tiger City, released in 2018.

 In 1995, Winger performed in The Wizard of Oz in Concert: Dreams Come True, a television musical performance of the popular 1939 MGM film at Lincoln Center to benefit the Children's Defense Fund.
 Her roles in that special were the "Cyclone" narrator and the Wicked Witch of the West.
 It was originally broadcast on both TBS and TNT.

 Other pursuits

 During her hiatus from the film industry, Winger spent a semester as a teaching fellow at Harvard University.
 In 2008, she wrote a book, Undiscovered, based on her personal recollections.
-She has shown her support for reconciliation between Arabs and Jews in Israel by visiting the bilingual Hand in Hand schools (Galilee Jewish-Arab School, Gesher al HaWadi School) where, in 2008, she said she would "dedicate the next bit of my life to these schools".
+Winger has shown her support for reconciliation between Arabs and Jews in Israel by visiting the bilingual Hand in Hand schools (Galilee Jewish-Arab School, Gesher al HaWadi School) where, in 2008, she said she would "dedicate the next bit of my life to these schools".

 In 2010, Winger was co-executive producer of the Academy Award-nominated documentary Gasland.
 She was also the executive producer of the 2012 documentary Bel Borba Aqui, about the life and works of Brazilian graphic artist Bel Borba.